hzz5656/ML_projects/README.md

 # Movie Recommender System

-This project is a simplified version of a movie recommender system based on the IMDB movie dataset.
+This project is a simplified version of a recommender system based on the IMDB movie dataset.
 The original project cannot be shared due to a confidential agreement, but this serves as a reference with a similar approach.

 ## Overview